 - Should I see a behavioral counselor with expertise in weight management?

 - What are the treatment options for obesity and my other health problems?

-- Is weight-loss intervention an option for me?
+- Is weight-loss surgery or another intervention an option for me?

-Be sure to let your doctor know about any medical conditions you have and about any prescription or over-the-counter medications, vitamins or supplements that you take.
+Be sure to let your health care team know about any medical conditions you have and about any medicines, vitamins or supplements that you take.

 What to expect from your doctor

-During your appointment, your doctor is likely to ask you a number of questions about your weight, eating, activity, mood and thoughts, and any symptoms you might have.
-You may be asked such questions as:
+During your appointment, your health care professional is likely to ask you a number of questions about your weight, eating, activity, mood and thoughts, and any symptoms you might have.
+You may be asked questions such as: